Learning to crawl: Benefits and limits of centralized vs distributed control: Introduction

-To answer this question we develop a simulator of the crawler and let it learn to translocate by trial and error using the Q-learning Reinforcement Learning algorithm.
-We compare the learnability, performance and robustness of centralized \emph{vs} distributed learning architectures.
+To answer this question we develop a simulator of the crawler and let it learn to translocate by trial and error using the Q-learning Reinforcement Learning algorithm. {We take the approach of fixing a widely used model of coupled oscillators, or template~\cite{Full}, where each unit has the ability to adhere.
+The mathematical model is similar to a large body of literature on the neuromechanics of crawling largely developed for larvae, worms and insects (e.g.~\cite{ayali2015comparative,koditschek2004mechanical,pearson2006assessing} and references within).
+Our crawler does not control muscle contraction, but only adhesion with the substrate.
+A main difference with most literature (but see~\cite{Mishra2020}) is that we do not program the crawler, but let it learn through the use of reinforcement learning, whereby we set the goal of translocating and the agent learns to crawl purely from trial and error.
+This approach allows us to assess how easy it is for a learning architecture to develop an efficient crawling, and how computationally demanding learning is.
+Efficiency is defined as the combination of fast translocation and robustness to failure of individual suckers.
+Alternatively, one may target a specific dynamics and learn how to formulate a mathematical model that reproduces a specific attractor in the phase space~\cite{Ijspeert2013}.
+We ask whether the sole control of adhesion is sufficient to learn crawling with a distributed \emph{vs} centralized architecture.
+Our results complement previous literature considering patterns of contraction --rather than adhesion-- in fully centralized learning of crawling~\cite{Mishra2020} and fully distributed learning of swimming~\cite{Hartl2025}, as well as works where crawling emerges from prescribed control patterns, rather than learning (see e.g.~\cite{Tanaka2012,Po2024}), and where the redundancies of preprogrammed gait design lead alone to locomotion robustness, for instance over rough terrains \cite{Chong2023}.}\\ We compare the learnability, performance and robustness of centralized \emph{vs} distributed learning architectures.
 Despite the rudimentary proprioception and control, we find that the sole existence of a common reward --here the speed of the center of mass-- is sufficient for independent suckers to learn crawling.
 When all suckers are simultaneously controlled by a single agent, crawling is both faster and more robust to failure, partially overcoming the crawler's poor sensorimotor ability.
 However, the computational cost of the central control scales exponentially with the number of suckers and springs.
 We then introduce a shallow hierarchical architecture where control is centralized in few control centers.
 We find that this partial centralization achieves nearly optimal performance and robustness with a limited increase in computational burden.
-These results complement previous work that focus on controlling contraction rather than adhesion with either purely centralized~\cite{Mishra2020} or purely distributed~\cite{Hartl2025} architectures as well as works where crawling emerges from prescribed control patterns, rather than learning (see e.g.~\cite{Tanaka2012,Po2024})